 The Gosling was probably composed in the second half of the thirteenth century CE, and its author is unknown.
 The text tells the story of a young monk who leaves his monastery for the first time, encountering an outside world about which he is entirely ignorant.
 Never having seen a woman before, he innocently asks his abbot about those that they meet, and the abbot, trying to suppress the monk's instant fascination, tells him that these creatures are called “geese”.
 The abbot's plan fails as the naive monk is soon seduced by a village girl.
 Unaware of his wrongdoing, he reveals his sexual encounter to the abbot, who recognizes the calamity caused by his white lie.

 The Gosling is a relatively early example of this narrative tradition.
-With regards to both to its verse form, brevity, sexual humor, and its mild undertones of anticlericalism, it represents central characteristics of the Märe tradition and might give an introductory impression of this literary genre.
+With regards to its verse form, sexual humor and undertones of anticlericalism, it represents central characteristics of the mären tradition and might give an introductory impression of this literary genre.